aswinjose89/restaurant-management/README.md

 #### How to Run:

-- Got to client & server directory to install all modules first by typing `npm install` or `yarn add`
+- Go to client & server directory to install all modules first by typing `npm install` or `yarn add`

 - to run it please type `npm start` for both client & server
 - Access Url http://localhost:4200/restaurants/registration 0r http://localhost:4200